chollyman/BIOL3070-Hollyman/Final-Rmarkdown-Report.md

 Since the p-value of 0.4249 is greater than 0.05, there is insufficient evidence to state that the data is not normally distributed.

-As both variables can be assumed to be normally distributed, we can proceed to run additional statistical tests to evaluate the relationship between the two variables.
+As tests on both variables have a p-value greater than 0.05, both can be assumed to be normally distributed, and therefore we can proceed to run additional statistical tests, such as a linear regression model and Pearson correlation test to evaluate the relationship between the two variables.

-## First Analysis- Scatterplot
+#### Scatterplot with Linear Regression

 This visualization plots the proportion of days with poor air quality on the x-axis, and the percentage of adults with current asthma on the